The Value Proposition Canvas

 Jobs to be Done are the practical tasks the customer wants to perform.
 The problems they are trying to solve.
 Jobs to be Done need to be at the core of your value proposition - if you don't help the customer to achieve their jobs to be done, they won't even consider your value proposition.

-For example, a Job to be Done for a customer of a bicycle shop might be to "Get Fit".
+For example, a Job to be Done for a customer of a bicycle shop might be to "Get Fit", to feel a sense of achievement and/or to join a community of cyclists and make like-minded friends.

 Gains